Category: RFS

 Shepherd’s Star Impact Report example as inspiration

-Although I was worried as I had never designed an impact report, my notebook note-taking played a huge part in ensuring I knew what to include without feeling overwhelmed, so I was excited to try it out.
+Although I was worried as I had never designed an impact report, my notebook note-taking played a huge part in ensuring I knew what to include without feeling overwhelmed, so I was excited to try it out

 In designing, I struggled with the brand colours as they were quite limited.
 Consequently, I first designed with a specific colour palette, and later created another option to choose from.
 This was beneficial to make decisions efficiently:

 I was strategic in ensuring it met its objective of showcasing impact, by creating 3 main sections based on their aims.
-I then analysed data, collected within their Microsoft Power BI dashboard, to summarise as graphics and statistics (instead of sentences).
+I then analysed data, collected within their Microsoft Power BI dashboard, to summarise as graphics and statistics (instead of sentences)

-The Communications Manager for Richmond Council also visited us to capture content that will be posted on their social media for Circular Economy Week.
-I shadowed her process: finding multiple locations within RFS and taking photos alongside videos for options, to efficiently meet her brief.
-Therefore, I gained insight into content creation in a professional context and made a connection.
+• I shadowed her process: finding multiple locations within RFS and taking photos alongside videos for options, to efficiently meet her brief = I gained insight into content creation in a professional context and made a connection

 During the process, I took my first social media photos, plus photos of furniture items I liked for the ‘Favourites of the Week’ idea: